Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pros Cons

-Strongest edge support of the four models Can feel firm for lightweight, shoulder-sensitive side sleepers
+Strongest edge support in the lineup Can feel firm for lighter, shoulder-sensitive side sleepers

-Works well for edge sleepers and frequent sitters Larger sizes can get pricey
+Works well for edge sleepers and sitters Larger sizes get expensive fast

 Details